Abigail (album): Critical reception

 AllMusic's Eduardo Rivadavia wrote that Abigail is "widely recognized as King Diamond's solo masterpiece" and "is also unquestionably one of heavy metal's greatest concept albums".
 Canadian journalist Martin Popoff remarked the "metallic excellence" of the album, but was negatively taken aback by the "creepy package" and the lyrics.

 Guitarist Andy LaRocque said it is his favourite King Diamond album as the "good atmosphere we had as a band at that time is captured in the album."

+The album was inducted into the Decibel Hall of Fame in 2015.

 Legacy

 Capcom made a homage to this album in its 1989 video game Final Fight, naming the (male) boss of its fifth stage as Abigail.
 This boss also has a face very similar to King Diamond's.

 There is also a tribute to Diamond's father in the liner notes, "the bravest and noblest man" he claims to have ever known.

 The video for "The Family Ghost" was featured in the Beavis and Butt-head episode "Bungholio: Lord of the Harvest", where it was ridiculed by the duo.